The sleep that doesn't restore

 Sleeping seven hours and waking exhausted is not a lack of discipline or "a phase."
 It is a signal — usually of underdiagnosed apnea, fragmented sleep, or absence of deep sleep.
 And it is investigable.

 The complaint is not unusual.
+I hear it almost every week.
 Doctor, I sleep seven, eight hours.
 I wake up dead.
-The first clinical reaction is usually to reassure: it's stress, it's a phase.
-The second is to prescribe sleep hygiene — avoid screens at night, go to bed early.
+When I was younger, my first clinical reaction was usually to reassure: it's stress, it's a phase.
+The second was to prescribe sleep hygiene — avoid screens at night, go to bed early.

-Almost always, the investigation stops there.
-And the patient stays exhausted for a few more years.
+Almost always, the investigation stopped there.
+And the patient stayed exhausted for a few more years.
+I learned, the hard way, that this diagnostic shortcut costs dearly.

 Time in bed is not sleep